hkgnk/cgfr/README.md

-# cgfr a bunch of apes vs helium mods in one
+# cgfr is a bunch of apes vs helium mods in one